jsdealy/latin/miscellae/guideToLatinConversation.md

 All things are turning
 out as I would wish.

-Believe me, you will re-
-joice at having done
+Believe me, you will rejoice at having done it.
-it.

 Everything goes well